-- 1. Make any necessary changes to the hardware settings.
-See Chapter 5 for more information about hardware connectors. - 2.
+- 1. Make any necessary changes to the hardware configurations.
+Interrupt vector and I/O address information is provided in Chapter 2.
+Chapter 3 provides information about setting other hardware options.
+The default hardware settings are correct for most systems. - 2.
 Turn off the PC and remove the PC's cover. - 3.
 Insert the Data Acquisition Processor into any free PCI slot.